-- Only 1% of potable (drinking quality) water is used for drinking and cooking. - Rainfall is almost four times the amount of potable water imported from Warragamba Dam. - 65% of rainfall flows directly to Wolli Creek as runoff.
+- Only 1% of potable (drinking quality) water is used for drinking and cooking. - Rainfall is almost four times the amount of imported potable water. - 65% of rainfall flows directly to Wolli Creek as runoff.

 Local rainfall could be utilised for purposes that do not require potable water such as toilet flushing and garden and open space watering.